SergeevDmitry/ethbits-api-docs/README.md

 * `x-rate-limit-limit:` the rate limit
 * `x-rate-limit-remaining:` the number of requests left for the 1 minute window
 * A 429 code will be returned when either rate limit is violated.
-* When a 429 is recieved, it's your obligation as an API to back off and not spam the API.
+* When a 429 is received, it's the consumer's obligation to back off and not spam the API.
 * **Repeatedly violating rate limits and/or failing to back off after receiving 429s will result in an automated IP ban (http status 403).**

 # Endpoint security type
-* Each endpoint has a security type that determines the how you will interact with it.
-* API-keys are passed into the Rest API via the `X-ETBS-APIKEY` header.
-* API-keys and secret-keys **are case sensitive**.

 Security Type | Description
 ------------ | ------------
 PUBLIC | Endpoint requires sending a valid API-Key.
 PRIVATE | Endpoint requires sending a valid API-Key and signature.

+* Each endpoint has a PUBLIC or PRIVATE security type that determines how API consumers interact with it.
+* API-keys are always sent and passed into the Rest API via the `X-ETBS-APIKEY` header.
+* API-secrets are used in PRIVATE endpoints to generate `HMAC SHA256` signatures.
+Request payloads are signed and added to the request as the `signature` parameter.
+* API-keys and secret-keys **are case sensitive**.

 ## PRIVATE Endpoint Examples for POST /api/v1/order
-Here is a step-by-step example of how to send a vaild signed payload from the Linux command line using `echo`, `openssl`, and `curl`.
+Here is a step-by-step example of how to send a valid signed payload from the Linux command line using `echo`, `openssl`, and `curl`.

 Key | Value